Choocie/SLT-Ryzen-AI-Demo/README.md

 1. For testing, we support loading an image sequence.
 To use this mode, set `use_camera` to `False`.

 2. For demonstrating the system "on-air", set  `use_camera` to `True`.
 The application expects a connected USB Camera on your computer.

+### Generation of onnx File
+We refer to `recognition/README.md` for more details about how to acquire the onnx file.